oven-sh/bun/README.md

 #### Build bun (macOS)

-If you’re building on an Apple Silicon device, you’ll need to do is ensure you have set an environment variable `CODESIGN_IDENTITY`.
-You can find the correct value by visiting `Keychain Access` and looking under your `login` profile for `Certificates`.
-The name would usually look like `Apple Development: user@example.com (WDYABC123)`
+If you're building on a macOS device you'll need to have a valid Developer Certificate, or else the code signing step will fail.
+To check if you have one, open the `Keychain Access` app, go to the `login` profile and search for `Apple Development`.
+You should have at least one certificate with a name like `Apple Development: user@example.com (WDYABC123)`.
+If you don't have one, follow [this guide](https://ioscodesigning.com/generating-code-signing-files/#generate-a-code-signing-certificate-using-xcode) to get one.

-If you’re not familiar with the process, there’s a guide [here](https://ioscodesigning.com/generating-code-signing-files/#generate-a-code-signing-certificate-using-xcode)

 In `bun`: